kvitale/PokemonParty/README.md

 ## Description

-Pokemon Party is a SPA(Single Page Application) that allows you to create a dream party of your favorite Pokemon!
+- Pokemon Party is a SPA(Single Page Application) that allows you to create a dream party of your favorite Pokemon!

-In this application you're able to take ANY Pokemon from the original 151 and add them to your own personal list (or party).
-You can also see
+## How to use

+- Click the "Add Pokemon to party" button to add that Pokemon to your list of Pokemon.

+- You can also change a pokemon from default color to shiny by clicking on the image of whatever Pokemon you choose.

+- Also hit the like button the like your favorite Pokemon.